pimcore/pimcore/doc/Development_Documentation/20_Extending_Pimcore/01_Add_Your_Own_Dependencies_and_Packages.md

 an optional priority (higher priority is loaded first) and a list of environments to handle (e.g. load only in `dev` environment).

 > Bundles without a priority are registered with a default priority of 0.
-You can a priority lower than default by using a negative value.
+You can set a negative value if you need to set a priority lower than default.

 As an example, register a third party bundle on the collection: